wboayue/rust-ibapi/README.md

 # Fault Tolerance

 The API will automatically attempt to reconnect to the TWS server if a disconnection is detected.
 The API will attempt to reconnect up to 30 times using a Fibonacci backoff strategy.
 In some cases, it will retry the request in progress.
-When receiving a response via a [Subscription](https://docs.rs/ibapi/latest/ibapi/client/struct.Subscription.html), the application may need to handle retries manually, as shown below.
+When receiving responses via a [Subscription](https://docs.rs/ibapi/latest/ibapi/client/struct.Subscription.html), the application may need to handle retries manually, as shown below.

 ```rust
 use ibapi::contracts::Contract;